 On May 11, 2004, the Basel Committee on Banking Supervision (the "Committee") announced that it has achieved consensus on the new Basel Capital Accord ("Basel II"), which proposes establishment of a new framework of capital adequacy for banking organizations; the Committee published the text of the framework on July 26, 2004.
 Despite the release of the Basel II framework, it is not clear at this time whether and in what manner the new accord will be adopted by bank regulators with respect to banking organizations that they supervise and regulate.
-Federal banking regulators in the United States are expected to release proposed rulemaking in this regard in the second quarter of this year.
+In April 2005, federal banking regulators in the United States announced a delay in their release of proposed rulemaking in this regard.
+Proposed rulemaking in the United States is now expected in late 2005, and final rules are expected to become effective prior to January 1, 2007, when banks to which the rules will apply must begin parallel running of the new capital regulations and the existing capital regulations.
+This timeline continues to be subject to change.

 Although the Committee's stated intent is that Basel II will not change the amount of overall capital in the global banking system, adoption of the proposed new accord could require individual banking organizations, including the Company, to increase the minimum level of capital held.
 The Company will continue to closely monitor regulatory action on this matter and assess the potential impact to the Company.